ram-patro/Spectral-distance-measures/README.md

-# Spectral-distance-measures
+# Spectral-distance-functions
-Various spectral distance measures are incorporated with standard performance measures as SDEN, SDPW and SDPR
+Various spectral distance functions are incorporated with standard performance measures as SDEN, SDPW and SDPR

 Dataset: Indian Pines (Hyperspectral)